 - Public television stations

-- Producers or production entities that are foreign based, owned or controlled
+- Filmmakers or production entities that are foreign based, owned or controlled

 - Industrial, promotional or advocacy projects